danielbrouwer08/i3Minimize/README.md

 	$mod+Shift+minus exec sendInput $(getFocussed)

-To disable the default scratchpad behaviour and enable the new minimize beheviour.
+To disable the default scratchpad behaviour and enable the new minimize behaviour.
 Of course it is also possible to use another shortcut key combination.

 # Launching i3Minimize
 i3Minimize can be launched using the following command: